Lanwei02/cars.com-sentiment-analysis_2/README.md

 Plan:

 1. simple supervised algorithm: knn, logistic regression....
+(DONE)
-2. Neural network...
+2. Neural network...(DONE)
 3. PCA reducing dimension...
 4. sentiment score for each word
 5. may be try some other preprocessing method(still considering, depend on the time) like Doc2Vec coz this may create a smaller dimension dataset than tfidf or countvestor